-CodeGrades Limited is committed to protecting the privacy and security of your personal information.
+CamerataIO is committed to protecting the privacy and security of your personal information stored on CodeGrades.

 This privacy notice describes how we collect and use personal information about you during and after your web based relationship with us, in accordance with the General Data Protection Regulation (GDPR).

 CamerataIO is a "data controller".
 This means that we are responsible for deciding how we hold and use personal information about you.
 We are required under data protection legislation to notify you of the information contained in this privacy notice.